-Once you are finished configuring your campaign options, you will click the Save Changes button to submit your ad for review to LinkedIn.
+Once you are finished configuring your Linkedin Webinar Ad campaign options, you will click the Save Changes button to submit your ad for review to LinkedIn.
 Once LinkedIn has reviewed the ad, it will go live immediately and will run until the designated length of time or until your budget has been exhausted.

 Monitor Your Results

-Once your ad goes live, you can go to your LinkedIn Ads home page to see your ad campaigns.
+Once your LinkedIn ad goes live, you can go to your LinkedIn Ads home page to see your ad campaigns.

 Click on your campaign to see specific details about the ads within the campaign.
-If you chose Standard Ads, you will see statistics for each variation of your ad.
+If you chose Standard Ads, you would see statistics for each variation of your ad.
 This will allow you to see the metrics you need to determine which one is the most successful so you can toggle the best ones on and the worst ones off.

 You can also use this area to edit your audience targeting, campaign budget, and campaign schedule throughout your campaign.
 If you chose a Sponsored Content ad, you would see the update that is being shown in the LinkedIn news feed along with similar metrics as you would get with the ad variations.
 Unfortunately, the only way to get variations with your Sponsored Content would be to create separate campaigns with different Direct Sponsored Content updates.